xiaoxiaocoder/electron/docs/api/app.md

 You can use this property to prompt users to download the arm64 version of your application when they are mistakenly running the x64 version under Rosetta or WOW.

+### `app.online` _Readonly_

+A `boolean` property.
+Whether there is currently internet connection.

+A return value of `false` is a pretty strong indicator that the user won't be able to connect to remote sites.
+However, a return value of `true` is inconclusive; even if some link is up, it is uncertain whether a particular connection attempt to a particular remote site will be successful.